Skip to main content

 The Data Privacy and Security Dimension

 Beyond the issue of consent, the collection of family medical history by wellness program vendors introduces significant data privacy and security considerations.
 While GINA and HIPAA mandate that employers only receive aggregated data, the initial collection is performed by either the employer’s own clinic or a third-party wellness vendor.
-This means that an employee’s most is being entrusted to another entity, creating a new potential point of vulnerability.
+This means that an employee’s most sensitive genetic information is being entrusted to another entity, creating a new potential point of vulnerability.

 The security protocols of these third-party vendors are of paramount importance.
 A data breach could expose the genetic information of an entire workforce, with consequences far exceeding those of a typical data leak.
 The information contained within a family medical history is immutable and has implications not only for the employee but for their relatives as well.